Category Archives: Writing Journey

 I never imagined the outcome.
 But I know now, God was in it.

 After writing a couple of years on my own, I started mentioning what I was doing to some people and received some great advice and direction.
 Like a sponge, I soaked in all the info I could and soon realized that I needed to join others with the same passion.
 I started visiting writing groups and even joined a couple.
-Every week, I took notes, listened to critiques, shared ideas, and discussed scenes and sequels.
+Every week, I took notes, listened to critiques, shared ideas, and discussed scenes and sequels with my peers.
 I entered a few contests and some writing essays.
 I knew then that I had a story to share that would inspire others.

 sm